Search

 Welcome to the ENPRA Website

-The ENPRA (RISK ASSESSMENT OF ENGINEERED NANOPARTICLES) project is a major new European Framework 7 project to develop and implement a novel integrated approach for engineered nanoparticle (ENP) risk assessment.
+The ENPRA (RISK ASSESSMENT OF ENGINEERED NANOPARTICLES) project was a major European Framework 7 project to develop and implement a novel integrated approach for engineered nanoparticle (ENP) risk assessment.
+The project began in 2008 and was completed in 2012.
+Although the project is closed this site is maintained to still provide information about the former project.

 With an estimated economic impact of $292 billion by 2010 across industrial, consumer and medical products, nanotechnology is already one of the key industries within Europe and worldwide.
 Key to its long term growth and sustainability is establishing end-user confidence that the technologies developed are safe.
 ENPRA (Engineered NanoParticle Risk Assessment) aims to support long term growth and sustainability of nanotechnologies by expanding the classic exposure-dose-response paradigm of risk assessment, to develop an effective approach for the assessment and management of potential health risks from exposure to engineered nanoparticles.